-The Year 11 syllabus is divided into two units, each of one semester duration, which are typically delivered as a pair.
-The notional time for each unit is 55 class contact hours.
+The Year 12 syllabus is divided into two units which are delivered as a pair.
+The notional time for the pair of units is 110 class contact hours.

-Unit 1 - Developing computer-based systems and producing spreadsheet and database solutions
+Unit 3 - Design and development of computer-based systems and database solutions